Dempster Highway Connects: Klondike Highway to Inuvik, NWT

 Klondike Highway Junction to Inuvik, Northwest Territories

-Construction of the Dempster Highway began in 1959 and was finally completed in 1978, although it did not officially open until Discovery Day weekend in 1979.
+Construction of the Dempster Highway began in 1959, and was completed in 1978, although it did not officially open until Discovery Day weekend in 1979.
+It was built to provide access to the Canadian Arctic and to accommodate oil and gas exploration activity.
 It was named for Inspector William John Duncan Dempster of the RCMP.

 The MILEPOST® Quick Reference Log

 Miles from Klondike Highway 2 junction (J) shown.